BurraAbhishek/pgn_printable_scoresheet/README.md

 This website is accessible using GitHub Pages: https://burraabhishek.github.io/pgn_printable_scoresheet/

 # Source code and Privacy policy
 The [source code](https://github.com/BurraAbhishek/pgn_printable_scoresheet) can be viewed by scrolling up.
-The privacy policy is coming soon.

-All user-submitted data is processed in the client-side only.
+This website generates printable scoresheets (in PDF format) of chess games from PGN text provided by you, and downloads the PDF file (generated.pdf) to your local computer.
+All these actions are performed within your browser itself - the PGN text is not submitted to any server.

 ## License